etwasmitbaum/dhbw-typst-horb/clean-dhbw/lib.typ

   // top-level TOC entries in bold without filling show outline.entry.where(level: 1): level1 => {
-    // set block heigt for all level1 entries, so equaitons and figures have the same default height set block(height: outline-entry-height)

     // Modify the display of heading in the outline if (level1.element.func() == heading) {
       set block(above: outline-new-chapter-spacing)